 As a Bargaining Unit Employee, you are eligible for Business Travel Accident insurance and those benefit plans in which your collective bargaining unit has agreed to participate.

 Individuals who are paid as independent contractors or who are leased from another employer are not employees and are not eligible to participate in the benefit plans described in this benefit summary book.
-The terms "Regular Full-Time Employee" and "Regular Part-Time Employee" are defined in the Glossary.

 Dependents